laelhalawani/language_checker/readme.md

-# Language Detection with FastText
+# AI Language Detection with FastText

-This project provides a Python module for detecting the language of a given text using the FastText language identification model by Meta-Facebook.
+This project provides a Python module for detecting the language of a given text using AI via the FastText language identification model by Meta-Facebook.
 It includes utilities for mapping between ISO 639-3 language codes and their corresponding language names, as well as a wrapper for easier use of the AI model.

 ## Overview